 Rather than separating African-American music into kindred tributaries, Austin plunges into the whole river of sound that’s sustained black life in America since before the nation’s founding.
 In many ways, she’s contesting what vocalist Gregory Porter has called “musical genocide” with a soul-steeped affirmation that embraces blues and swing, spirituals and R&B, bebop, post-bop, and her own Louisiana Creole heritage.

 ANTOINE HUNTER - 2:15 – 2:40, 2nd Floor Gallery

-Zellerbach Family Foundation, Alaska Air, Yerba Buena Community Benefit District, and Suya African Caribbean Grill and Peet's Coffee
+Special thanks to our generous sponsors for the day: Zellerbach Family Foundation, Alaska Air, Yerba Buena Community Benefit District, and Suya African Caribbean Grill and Peet's Coffee